lush tropical destination resort travel

 • A book or Kindle

-• Music or a podcast you actually enjoy
+• A podcast or playlist you actually enjoy

 Stay Fueled (Not Just Fed)

-This is where having your own snacks is a game changer.
+Airport food is unpredictable — and delays make it worse.
+Having your own snacks is a genuine game changer.

 I always pack:

-It’s such a small thing, but it keeps your energy steady and your mood better.
+It’s such a small thing, but it keeps your energy steady and your mood better throughout the whole delay.

 Don’t Let Your Phone Die